The Internet and How to Eradicate Boredom

 Countless articles, videos, and games are being created and published online, whether or not a fee is required, that just wait to be discovered, consumed, and/or played.
 With this extreme level of entertainment, one just has to wonder why boredom is still an issue to those who can find literally anything they want online?

 If you happen to have a significant portion of free time on your hands and have regular access to the internet, knowing English proficiently is almost essential to combat boredom.
 That is because the better your English is, the more likely you are to find a higher variety of content online that might interest you.
-English, therefore, is not only a tool for success in the international world, but a valuable asset in making you less bored, especially if your current fluency in certain languages is insufficient to keep you occupied in your free time.

 Another valuable asset is self-discipline, because unlike physical exercise, which requires just the same value, you'll require far less energy or effort in order to find a solution to your current feeling of boredom.
 It's not like you are to lift heavy weights -- all you require is to be patient enough and willing to expose yourself to new content and content creators.

 Boredom, of course, is a very personal, subjective thing, as different people are likelier to be more bored when exposed to certain content, than people who do not, when consuming the same content.
+It's much like happiness.
 The solution to that is not only to be patient and willing enough to dedicate enough time to find new things, but also to be willing to learn more about yourself and your interests if you ever want to reach a conclusion where you'll rarely be bored.

 Once you have achieved a sufficient amount of self-knowledge, you can spend less time on finding the content that interests you, as you will already know that.
 Thus, if you happen to be bored regularly, perhaps your boredom could indicate that you might not know yourself enough to be able to occupy yourself throughout your free time.